gitpan/ack/README.md

 regexes specified on the command line.
 Now you use the `-x` switch to pipe filenames from one `ack` invocation into another.

-    # Search files with filename matching "sales" for the string "foo"
+To search files with filename matching "sales" for the string "foo":

     ack -g sales | ack -x foo

 # New features in ack 2.0